JohnFrazier/udacity-catalog-project/README.txt

-A generic cataloging application for udacity project.
+A cataloging application for udacity project.
 ===